emotion-analysis-project/emotion-annotation-aggretaion/README.md

-## Emotion Aggregation Dataset Format
+# Emotion Aggregation Dataset Format

 Below is an example of dataset aggregation using 3-annotators

-###  Emotion Classification Task - Data Structure
+##   Detecting Emotion (multi-label classification and single-label classification)